 Importance

-• Lead is used in batteries and paint industries
+- Lead is used in the battery and paint industries

 Main Areas